hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 ### ignition!

-We had started by discussing about our common stuff at first.
+We had started by discussing about the common stuff at first.
 He (and eventually I too) had decided to call each input of the user a "capsule", which had the following fields attached to it:

 1. The actual text, but ciphered.
 2. The datetime indicating the exact moment the text was ciphered away.
 3. The lifetime of the text.
 Things can't be permanent, just as in life.

-He first thought of running a background job to provide real-time insight of the datetime to the program, but I had a simpler solution in mind, so seeing him mess up his core insight about how the program would work, we decided to share our algorithm.
+He first thought of running a background job to give real-time insight of the datetime to the program, but I had a simpler solution in mind since spawning workers for a project like this was blatant overengineering.
+So, seeing him mess up his core analogy of the program we were about to make, we decided to share our algorithm.
 It was pretty simple:

 1. The program would *only* work when executed - not in the background, so that's one axed thing.
 2. Since we're already tracking two time-tracing fields (2 and 3 above), it'd be very easy to calculate the approximate time of "unlock" for the capsule.